knotsid/contribute-exe/README.md

-# HACTOBERFEST_2022
+# HACKTOBERFEST_2022

-# Feel free to Contribute here for HACTOBERFEST WITH YOUR AMAZING WORKS
+# Feel free to Contribute here for HACKTOBERFEST WITH YOUR AMAZING WORKS
 ----------------------------------------------------------------------
 ----------------------------------------------------------------------